Finxx1/PixieCDT/README.md

 + CaseLib - A library for changing the case of a string
 + SnidLib - A library that provides this `snid` operator in the form of a function
 + INILib - A library for reading keys from INI files.
++ StrLib - A library for creating strings